-The purpose of this article is not to invalidate the disease model of addiction as it provides insight and can be helpful in dealing with some situations.
-The purpose of this article is to highlight an expanded view of addiction in which the disease model is but one way to understand addiction, a way which does not have universal acceptance in the scientific community.
-In this expanded understanding of addiction, other models exists which illuminate both the problem and potential solutions.
+The purpose of this article is not to invalidate the disease model of addiction as it can provide insights helpful in dealing with some situations.
+The purpose here is to make clear that the disease model and brain disease model of addiction are not universally accepted in the scientific and therapeutic communities.
+It defines one possible pathway to recovery.
+In our expanded understanding of addiction, other useful models exist which help to illuminate both the problem and potential solutions.

 The article also references the work of Gene Heyman, specifically “Addiction: A Disorder of Choice” which provides an alternative view of the nature of addiction.